Map published 5 June 2018

 Technological changes generate opportunities and challenges, requiring different business models and changes for workers.

-We may have more flexibility and be able to:
+We have more flexibility and are able to:

 - work part-time